essykings/python-datetime/README.md

 2019-10-17 16:13:43.300953
 ```

-### Get the current date in Python
+### Get the Current Date in Python
-We use the date module to create or modify date objects.
+You use the Python date class to create or modify date objects.
 For example, to get the local date:

 ```python
 from datetime import date